denisacostaq/StyleCode/index.md

 **Decision:**

-const variables, data members, methods and arguments add a level of compile-time type checking; it is better to detect errors as soon as possible.
-Therefore we strongly recommend that you use const whenever it makes sense to do so:
+`const` variables, data members, methods and arguments add a level of compile-time type checking; it is better to detect errors as soon as possible.
+Therefore we strongly recommend that you use `const` whenever it makes sense to do so:

 - If a function guarantees that it will not modify an argument passed by reference or by pointer, the corresponding function parameter should be a reference-to-const (`const T&`) or pointer-to-const (`const T*`), respectively.
-- Declare methods to be const whenever possible.
-Accessors should almost always be const.
-Other methods should be const if they do not modify any data members, do not call any non-const methods, and do not return a non-const pointer or non-const reference to a data member.
+- Declare methods to be `const` whenever possible.
+Accessors should almost always be `const`.
+Other methods should be `const` if they do not modify any data members, do not call any non-const methods, and do not return a non-const pointer or non-const reference to a data member.
-- Consider making data members const whenever they do not need to be modified after construction.
+- Consider making data members `const` whenever they do not need to be modified after construction.

-The mutable keyword is allowed but is unsafe when used with threads, so thread safety should be carefully considered first.
+The `mutable` keyword is allowed but is unsafe when used with threads, so thread safety should be carefully considered first.

 #### Where to put the const ####